-The screen increases brightness by pressing the (Section 2) button.
+The screen increases brightness by pressing the Solution.

-The screen decreases brightness by pressing the wutton.
+The screen decreases brightness by pressing the 4 button.

 Adjust the brightness of the screen to the extent it is not dazzling, taking into account the brightness of the surroundings and to the brightness which you can be easily observed the RADAR, the ECDIS screens.